tkestack/kvass/README.md

 ## Multiple replicas

-Coordinator use label selector to select shards StatefulSets, every StatefulSet is a replica, Kvass puts together Pods with same index of different StatefulSet into one Shards Group.
+Coordinator uses the label selector to select StatefulSets.
+Each StatefulSet is a replica.
+Management of targets between replicas is independent.

 > --shard.selector=app.kubernetes.io/name=prometheus